cppp-project/cppp-reiconv/docs/c-api.md

 If the output buffer is too big, the rest of the buffer will not change.

 This function is useful when you want to convert a string to a fixed size buffer like stack buffer.
-It's faster than `reiconv_convert`
+It's faster than `reiconv_convert`.

 #### Parameters